Student Rights and Responsibilities

 Students must take responsibility for:

 - Reviewing and considering all information about Northeast State's academic programs before they enroll

-- Completing all the application forms ACCURATELY AND FULLY and submitting them to the right place on time.
+- Completing all the application forms ACCURATELY AND FULLY and submitting them to the right place prior to the appropriate deadline.
 If this is not done, aid could be delayed since errors must be corrected before any aid can be received.
 Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal code, and subjects the student's application to denial.
 Additionally, regulations require that all cases of suspected fraud, emanating from misrepresentation, be reported to the Office of the Inspector General.

 - Reading and understanding all forms that you are asked to sign

 - Notifying the lender (if you have a loan) of changes in name, address, or enrollment status

 - Performing the work that is agreed upon in accepting a Federal Work-Study award or Academic Work Scholarship